 This may seem like a large commitment, but without fail our volunteers find their time with Camp Outlook to be extremely rewarding and unforgettable.
 We encourage everyone to apply, even if this sounds daunting or if you feel like you may not have the necessary background.
 Again, there is no experience necessary!!!
 We especially encourage marginalized people, including Indigenous, racialized, and LGBTQ+ people, to apply.
 If you would like to apply, find out more, or have any questions, please email us at firstname.lastname@example.org.

 "I was MADE for this" - Camper, 16 years old, about portaging

 The above description reflects a typical pandemic-free summer with Camp Outlook.
 Unfortunately we were not able to run any summer programming in 2020 due to the COVID-19 pandemic.
-We are expecting to have to do some things a little differently in summer 2021, but we are committed to doing as much as we can to make sure we have a program to offer our campers this summer.
-While we are committed to running in-person programming, just exactly what it will look like will greatly depend on a variety of things that we won’t be able to know for certain until we’re much closer to the summer.
+While we had to do some things differently in summer 2021, we were committed to giving our campers memorable summer experiences.
+While we are dedicated to running in-person programming, just exactly what it will look like will greatly depend on a variety of things that we won’t be able to know for certain until we’re much closer to the summer.
 As always, our primary commitment at Camp Outlook is the health, safety, and positive experience of all our participants.